Astronomy: Astrobiology

-Astrobiology is an interdisciplinary scientific field concerned with the origins, early evolution, distribution, and future of life in the universe.
-Astrobiology considers the question of whether extraterrestrial life exists, and how humans can detect it if it does.
-The term exobiology is similar.

-Astrobiology makes use of molecular biology, biophysics, biochemistry, chemistry, astronomy, physical cosmology, exoplanetology and geology to investigate the possibility of life on other worlds and help recognize biospheres that might be different from that on Earth.
+Astrobiology (or exobiology) studies the origin of life and its development other than on earth.
+It considers whether extraterrestrial life exists, and how humans can detect it if it does.
+It makes use of astronomy, biochemistry, geology, microbiology, physics, and planetary science to investigate the possibility of life on other worlds and help recognize biospheres that might be different from that on Earth.
 The origin and early evolution of life is an inseparable part of the discipline of astrobiology.
-Astrobiology concerns itself with interpretation of existing scientific data, and although speculation is entertained to give context, astrobiology concerns itself primarily with hypotheses that fit firmly into existing scientific theories.

-This interdisciplinary field encompasses research on the origin of planetary systems, origins of organic compounds in space, rock-water-carbon interactions, abiogenesis on Earth, planetary habitability, research on biosignatures for life detection, and studies on the potential for life to adapt to challenges on Earth and in outer space.
+That encompasses research on the origin of planetary systems, origins of organic compounds in space, rock-water-carbon interactions, abiogenesis on Earth, planetary habitability, research on biosignatures for life detection, and studies on the potential for life to adapt to challenges on Earth and in outer space.